Lifts for Hospitals

 A hospital will probably require a range of lifts to fulfil the functions it requires:

 - Platform Lifts.
 Disabled people need to be able to access healthcare facilities easily.
 Many of the UK’s hospitals are housed in Victorian buildings offering a number of obstacle to access for someone in a wheelchair.
-Tower Lifts often installs platform lifts where there are steps to navigate outside, a confined installation space, or split-level flooring.
+Tower Lifts installs platform lifts where there are steps to navigate outside, a confined installation space, or split-level flooring.

 - Passenger Lifts.
 Used in the public facing areas for out-patients and visitors, and in the HCP facing areas for transporting clinicians, nurses, admin staff and porters.
-Public lifts will usually be multiple, and large, with careful attention paid to access for people in wheelchairs, with impaired sight, or people suffering from dementia.
+Hospital passenger lifts will usually be multiple, and large, with careful attention paid to access for people in wheelchairs, with impaired sight, or people suffering from dementia.

 - Goods Lifts.
 It’s not just people who need to be moved from one place to another in the hospital environment.
 Laundry, equipment, housekeeping goods and foodstuffs are constantly on the move.
+We install goods lifts, heavy goods lifts, and dumbwaiters to maintain the flow of goods and equipment.

 - Bed Lifts.
 These large capacity passenger lifts need to be able to bear 2,500kg in order to accommodate a bed and accompanying team, multiple wheelchairs, or multiple stretcher patients.